Jordan094/mixify/README.md

 Expectation: Respond to device in which it is displayed on.
 Only show on index page.
 Result: Passed all tests.

+### Navbar

+Expectation: Respond to device in which it is displayed on.
+Also navigation links to change depending if a user is logged in or not.
+Result: Passed all tests.

+### Recipe Cards

+Expectation: Show the recipe name, recipe description up to 70 characters and also show the user buttons depending on the page which it is being displayed on.
+The view button to show on the all recipes and my favourites page and on the my recipes page the view button, edit and delete buttons to also be displayed.
+Result: Passed all tests.

+### User Forms

+Expectation: Forms that the users are required to fill in with a submit button at the bottom to complete.
+Forms to be present on the Login Page, Sign up Page, Add Recipe page and edit recipe page.
+Further testing to take place on individual pages.
+Result: Passed all initial testing.

+## Page Testing

+### Homepage (index.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Have a get started button which works in 2 seperate ways, firstly if the user is not signed in and presses on the get started button they will be taken to the Sign Up page.
+If the user is logged in a pressed the Get Started button they will be taken to the My Recipes page.
+Result: Passed all tests.

+### Sign Up page (signup.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Display a form to the user which allows them to create an account by inputting the following.
+Username, First name, Last Name, Date of Birth and a Password, all fields are required to be able to sign up.
+Also users date of birth must mean they are either 18 or equal to 18 years old.
+Result: Passed all tests.

+### Login Page (login.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Display a form to the user which allows them to log in to their account by inputting their username and password and pressing submit.
+Result: Passed all tests.

 ## Testing User Stories from User Experience (UX) Section

 ### First Time User Goals